-- The continued distribution of the full tuition scholarship is contingent upon maintaining Satisfactory Academic Progress.
-Students also must maintain a good standing with the university by upholding the university's academic standards and integrity. - Students are required to enroll in a minimum of twelve credits per semester and maintain a minimum cumulative GPA of 2.00. - The program must be completed within ten semesters, excluding any approved breaks. - The scholarship is valid for tuition payments only.
+- The continued distribution of all tuition scholarships is contingent upon maintaining Satisfactory Academic Progress.
+Students also must maintain a good standing with the university by upholding the university's academic standards and integrity. - Students are required to enroll in a minimum of nine credits per semester and maintain a minimum cumulative GPA of 3.00. - The program must be completed within four semesters, excluding any approved breaks. - The scholarship is valid for tuition payments only.
 Any unused tuition scholarship will be forfeited.
-The scholarship has no cash value and does not cover the following student fees\: - \$150 Tuition Deposit (this goes towards tuition) - \$180 Campus Fee - \$75 Registration Fee - \$200 Learning Resource Fee
+The scholarship has no cash value and does not cover the following student fees: - 5 \$150 Tuition Deposit (this goes towards tuition)

-- The tuition scholarship payments shall not exceed the program's minimum total credits required for completion. - Students are eligible to receive this scholarship only once. - Students are not eligible to receive any other SFBU academic scholarships. - If students are unable to meet any of the terms, the tuition scholarship will be rescinded. - The university reserves the right to rescind a scholarship if it deems the decision to be in the best interest of the university.
+- o \$180 Campus Fee - o \$75 Registration Fee - o \$200 Learning Resource Fee - o \$495 Health Insurance Fee (unless waived) - Housing Fees - SEVIS Fee (international applicants) - The tuition scholarship payments shall not exceed the program's minimum total credits required for completion. - Students are not eligible to receive any other SFBU academic scholarship. - If students are unable to meet any of the terms, the tuition scholarship will be rescinded. - The university reserves the right to rescind a scholarship if it deems the decision to be in the best interest of the university.